MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## Website (HTTP)

-The following connectors are under website.
+The following table lists the website connectors that are available.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |